 There’s an attempt to add a contemporary feel through the radio where Ansa stumbles on the news about The war in Ukraine before finding the music channel she was actually looking for.
 That ploy felt tired already the first time it occurred in the film, and it is repeated too many times.
 Otherwise, there is the compulsory Finnish tango and other melancholy songs.
 The actors are fine in their roles.
 Vatanen manages to add some layers to his character whose first name we are not told (just like with Nikander in Shadows in Paradise).
 Alma, from the famous Pöysti family, is fairly efficient as well.
 Just like in Drifting Clouds (Kauas pilvet karkaavat1996), a dog is present.

 Why did a film where a director essentially makes a diluted version of a greatest hits movie become so popular at the festival?
-One of the explanations, however implausible as it sounds, is that several critics haven’t seen Kaurismäki’s vintage films (I met such people).
+One of the explanations, however implausible it may sound, is that several critics haven’t seen Kaurismäki’s vintage films (I met such people).
 The main reason, however, has to do with a competition that wasn’t just full of mediocre films but also really long ones.
 Fallen Leaves is 116 minutes shorter than About Dry Grasses and is constantly entertaining throughout its running time.
-Sometimes that will suffice.
+Sometimes, that will suffice.
 The film won the Jury Prize.
-Like at the Berlinale six years ago, the director did not get up on stage to pick up the award himself, but for different reasons
+Like at the Berlinale six years ago, the director did not get up on stage to pick up the award himself, but for different reasons.